How to Set Up a Logitech Webcam?

 Ensure That You’ve Selected Your Webcam in The Streaming App

-If you’re using your Logitech webcam with a video chat app or trying to record a video on your computer and can’t see yourself on the screen, the streaming app might be trying to use the in-built webcam, and you need to change it.
+If you’re using your Logitech webcam with a video chat app or trying to record a video on your computer and can’t see yourself on the screen, the streaming app might be trying to use the built-in webcam, and you need to change it.

 Plug Your Webcam in Another Unoccupied USB Port

-Don’t worry connecting your Logitech webcam to another computer won’t interfere with the connection on your computer.
-Once you’re done testing you can reconnect it.
+Don’t worry.
+Connecting your Logitech webcam to another computer won’t interfere with the connection on your computer.
+Once you’re done testing, you can reconnect it.

 Final Thought